- Studying in New Zealand

 - will tell the student if NZQA approves their entitlement for Special Assessment Conditions.

-If NZQA approves a student's entitlement for Special Assessment Conditions, they will get help during the year for assessments.
+If NZQA approves a student's entitlement for Special Assessment Conditions, they will get assistance during the year for assessments.

 Candidates who through illness or misadventure have been prevented from sitting exams, or who consider that their performance in an external assessment has been seriously impaired because of exceptional circumstances beyond their control, may apply to NZQA to be awarded a derived grade.
 A derived grade is based solely on the student's pre-existing standard-specific evidence held by the school.